 If you poured all of the seasoning on one section of the mixture, it may end up soggy.
 If it’s soggy, you can always put it back in the oven for an additional 15 minutes and hope it’ll dry it out a bit.

 Yes, you can store in freezer-friendly bags in the freezer for up to six months.
 However, I prefer it fresh and recommend just making another fresh batch over freezing.
+If you do want to freeze, put the chex mix into a freezer-safe container or bag and freeze.

 More Easy Snacks